stripe-contrib/stripe-cli/README.md

     $ gem install stripe-cli

-Actually, the gem version is extremely stale right now.
-I hope to be able to update it soon.
-Until then, there are a couple of <strike>hacks</strike> options available.

-1) clone the repo and build the gem locally yourself
+you may also clone the repo and build the gem locally yourself

         $ git clone https://github.com/stripe-contrib/stripe-cli.git
         $ cd ./stripe-cli